-A PPA allows you to claim “patent pending” status for the invention.
+A provisional patent application allows you to claim “patent pending” status for the invention.
 On its own, such status isn’t as effective as having a real patent behind your idea, but the main benefit is that it requires much less work and money than an RPA.
 What’s more, the status helps you build credibility over your product.

-Michael Feigin, a patent attorney from New Jersey-based Feigin & Fridman, recommends otherwise:
+In most cases, you will be best served by putting all your energy towards completing a solid regular patent application.
+Michael Feigin, a patent attorney from New Jersey-based Feigin & Fridman, strongly recommends this approach.